awguild/WebGuild/Readme.md

     sh ~/desktop/WebGuild/scripts/Windowscheckout.sh //type yes if prompted for rsa fingerprint
     ```

-## Doing an update
+### Doing an update
   1. Make sure Apache is running in XAMPP
   1. Open the project's folder in a text editor (like Sublime)
   1. Open the git bash

     ```
     cd /c/xampp/htdocs/<projectName>
     ```
   1. Pull newest changes

     ```
     git pull origin
     ```
   1. Create a new branch

     ```
     git checkout -b [Name]
     ```
   1. Edits files to satisfy user story
   1. Stage changes and commit

     ```
     git add .
     git commit -m "[description of what you did in this commit]"
     ```
   1. Push your feature branch to github

     ```
     git push -u origin [Name]
     ```
   1. Create a pull request (use [fixes #*storyID* in the commit message)
   1. Merge pull request (if applicable wait for someone to review your work)
   1. Delete your feature branch from github (click the *delete branch* button)
   1. Clean up your local repo

     ```
     git checkout master
     git pull origin master
     git branch -d [feature branch name]
     ```
   1. Copy files from htdocs to folder on freya (until we have post commit hooks set up)

 ## Administrative Tasks

 ###Creating new repo
-*Note: you have to be an owner on the awguild organization to do this*
-1. Sign in and change your context to awguild
+  1. Sign in to github and change your context to awguild
   1. Click the *New repository* button (Set the repo name to match the folder name in freya; set to public; ignore README;)
   1. Click *Create Repository*
   1. Copy code from freya to the desktop
   1. In GitBash, do

     ```
     cd ~/Desktop/<NameOfProject> //changes directory to project directory